Walisongo school massacre

-The Walisongo school massacre is the name given to a series of terrorists attacks by Christian militants on 28 May 2000, upon several predominantly Muslim villages around Poso town, Central Sulawesi, Indonesia, as part of a broader sectarian conflict in the Poso region.
-Officially, the total number killed in the attacks is 367 but there is no definite figure of how many died.
-The number of deaths is believed to be more than the 39 calculated from bodies later discovered in three mass graves, and equal to or below the 191 quoted by Muslim sources.
+The Walisongo school massacre is the name given to a series of terrorist attacks by Christian sectarian militants on 28 May 2000, upon several predominantly Muslim villages around Poso town, Central Sulawesi, Indonesia, as part of a broader sectarian conflict in the Poso region.
+Officially, the total number killed in the attacks is 200, but many sources also have different numbers.
+One commonly used source is 191 fatalities, but there is no definite figure of how many died.
+The number of deaths is believed to be more than the 39 calculated from bodies later discovered in three mass graves, and "equal to or below" the 200 or 191 quoted by Muslim sources.

 The massacre is named for the Pesantren Walisongo boarding school in Sintuwu Lemba where the most infamous murders occurred.
 Three leaders of local Christian militia groups were later convicted and executed in 2006 for crimes committed during the massacre.

 Prelude

 The population of the Poso area in Central Sulawesi is geographically divided along Muslim and Christian lines, with coastal villages and cities majority Muslim and highland towns and villages majority indigenous Protestant.

 In part due to centuries of shipping trade, the indigenous Muslim population had integrated Bugis migrants from Southern Sulawesi and a small group of Arab traders, whose descendants held important places in Islamic institutions.
 The district also includes villages built under the government transmigration program, which brought in residents from densely populated areas, such as the primarily Muslim islands of Java and Lombok and a small minority from the Hindu island of Bali.
 Residents identifying themselves as Muslim attained a majority in Poso district by the late 1990s, and they accounted for 60% of the population according to 2011 government figures.

 This significant growth in the Muslim population relative to the Christian population created tension over political representation, particularly when large sections of the Poso economy were controlled by Muslim migrants.
 The lucrative production and export of cocoa, especially, had been dominated by Bugis and Chinese migrants.
-Following the devaluation of the rupiah, the cultivation of such cash crops by migrants increased and several trans-migrant groups established plantations in previously forested interior areas considered to be Christian land.
-This marginalisation of the indigenous Christian population led to fears that the traditional, if unwritten, power-sharing structure of the Poso district, which separated administration between Christians and Muslims, may be threatened.
+Following the devaluation of the rupiah, the cultivation of such cash crops by migrants increased and several transmigrant groups established plantations in previously forested interior areas considered to belong to Christians.
+This marginalisation of the indigenous Christian population led to fears that the traditional, if unwritten, power-sharing structure of the Poso district, which separated administration between Christians and Muslims, might be threatened.

-Human Rights Watch describes that the outbreaks of violence coincided with disputes over candidates for political positions in economically significant district, as the elected official was able to grant valuable government contracts.
+Human Rights Watch describes that the outbreaks of violence coincided with disputes over candidates for political positions in an economically significant district, as the elected official there was able to grant valuable government contracts.
 In particular, it notes a dispute for the position of district secretary in April 2000 immediately prior to the massacre and newspapers at the time printed statements by a Unity Party member of the provincial assembly predicting greater violence if the candidate Ladjalani was not chosen as secretary.